Many or all companies we feature compensate us. Compensation and editorial

 Student Loans

-Private parent student loans can be a smart way to help your child pay for college—especially if you have strong credit.
-The best options offer low rates, flexible repayment terms, and no fees.
-Below, we’ve ranked top private lenders based on cost, flexibility, and borrower perks.
+Parent student loans can help your child pay for college—especially if you have strong credit.
+The best options offer low rates, flexible repayment terms, and no origination fees.
+Compare the best lenders below.

 Best Overall